LucyGoosey/vBulletin-Discord-Bot/README.md

 The bot will make a discord post similar to the below when a new forum post is made:

 ![Example image](ExamplePost.png)

+## Questions/Help

+Feel free to contact me on discord `@Quidoigo` with any questions!

 ## License